 (2) Creating your Advert

-The quality of the content on your advert is extremely important if you wish to receive bookings for your holiday home.
+The quality of the content in your advert is extremely important if you wish to receive bookings for your holiday home.
 It is worth the time and effort of putting together a good advertisement and you will be rewarded with more rental enquiries.
-In order to get the most from your advertising you’ll need to have good clear information on the property and location, great photos and a sensible pricing structure.
+In order to get the most from your advertising, you’ll need to have good clear information on the property and location, great photos, and a sensible pricing structure.

 There are a few tips you should consider when uploading your property details on the site to ensure maximum booking potential.